ByAUJay

 Emerging best practices

-- Start with “conflict‑and‑carbon” materials (cobalt, nickel, lithium) where auditability risk is highest; attach supplier attestations as verifiable credentials to each lot. (arxiv.org)
+- Kick things off with “conflict-and-carbon” materials like cobalt, nickel, and lithium, since that’s where the auditability risk is at its highest.
+Make sure to attach supplier attestations as verifiable credentials to each lot.
+Check it out here: (arxiv.org).

 4) Sustainability accounting and Scope 3: SAF book‑and‑claim at scale